spencertipping/tau/doc/flux.md

 # Flux
 Ways to move values around.
 Flux conduits (ζ) are unidirectional queues for values that can be serialized inline to byte buffers.
 The serialization API looks like this:

+**TODO:** condense this doc, refactor interfaces to "reader" and "writer" frontends

 ```cpp
 template<class T, class R = u64>
 struct ζ